ArcturusNavigation/moos-ivp-arcturus/README.md

 # moos-ivp-arcturus

-This repository contains all MOOS-IvP code for Arcturus Navigations.
+This repository contains all MOOS-IvP code for Arcturus Navigations, including iMOOSGateway to connect MOOS to ROS.

 ## Installation

 ### Step 1: Download the MOOS-IvP software

 Follow the instructions on the [2.680 Lab](https://oceanai.mit.edu/ivpman/pmwiki/pmwiki.php?n=Lab.ClassSetup) to download and build the MOOS-IvP software and its dependencies.
+Clone the base MOOS-IvP software into your home directory, else you would need to edit the `MOOSIVP_SOURCE_TREE_BASE` paths in CMakeLists.txt.

 ### Step 2: Clone this repository

-Clone this repository into your home directory and run the following commands:
+Clone this repository into your desired directory and run the following commands to ensure that your setup is complete.

 ```
 cd moos-ivp-arcturus
+./clean.sh
 ./build.sh
 ```